gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 - Attach a license statement to every instance of the linked data graph publication

 ### Dataset metadata
-The metadata of the given dataset might be somethiing that should also be integrated into the linked open data graph.
+The metadata of the given dataset might also be integrated into the linked open data graph.
-The prerequisite for that is a format of metadata which is represented or can be represented in RDF.
+The prerequisite for that is a metadata format that is represented in, or can be represented in, RDF.

 ## Summarizing the Linked Data Mapping